AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 chart.getTimeline().scale().maximum("2018-07-15");
 ```

-As you can see, setting minimum and maximum affects the position and relative size of timeline [elements](../Elements):
+As you can see, the minimum and maximum affect the position and relative size of timeline [elements](../Elements):

 {sample :height 220}GANTT\_NEW\_Timeline\_Scale\_01{sample}